 American Connections in Suffolk

 The United States 8th Army Air Force (USAAF) arrived in Suffolk in 1942.
 Between then and 1945 there were thousands of USAAF personnel stationed in the county.
 They included bomber and fighter groups.
 The impact of this Friendly Invasion was enormous, and has left many lasting links between our two countries.
 Here are some of the places where you can find out more – and perhaps learn more about a relative who was over here.
-Some of the smaller museums featured here only open on selected days, but would more than likely open for a group of Americans if contacted beforehand.
+Some of the smaller museums featured here only open on selected days, but if contacted beforehand may be able to open specifically for you.

 95th Bomb Group Museum, Horham